timothypratley/power-turtle/resources/public/conj2017-slides.md

   - As Lispers, Logo code blocks -> Lisp forms without parens
   - Paredit mode (struct. editing) = snapping blocks together inside others in blocks
 * Irony:
-  - we start our lives in Lisp - easy to learn programming
+  - we use Lisp today as an easy, effective way to teach kids programming
-  - then program with semi-colons & curly braces
+  - when the kids grow up, they program with semi-colons & curly braces
   - then we come back to Lisp - unrivalled power and simplicity
 * Which begs the question:
   - if the same thing is good for beginners and very advanced users...